-The area over which the stock is distributed has increased a little since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range (north of 66°N).
-Densities are almost four times higher in Disko Bay and Vaigat compared to offshore regions, but in both regions, densities are close to their serial means.
-In almost all strata in the Offshore regions, densities shown some minor decreases over 2017; but was about 1.5 times higher in the central regions (W5-W7) than in 2017, and a value mush higher than observed for the past 10 years.
-Densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.
+The area over which the stock is distributed has increased since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range (north of 66°N).
+Densities are almost three times higher in Disko Bay and Vaigat compared to offshore regions.
+While densities in offshore regions are above to its serial means, it is almost at its serial mean in Disko Bay and Vaigat.
+In the northernmost regions (U areas) and Holsteinsborg Dyb (W4) in the offshore regions, densities shown some minor increases over 2019 and at value higher than observed for the past 10 years.
+Densities are practically zero on in the southern most regions.

-The latitude index of the survey has declined from 2010-2013, followed by a continuous increase to 2018.
+The latitude index of the survey has declined from 2010 - 2013, followed by a continuous increase to 2018 and remained almost unchanged in 2019 and 2020.
 The North index remain stable from 2009 to 2015 owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
-However, for the past 3 years, three have been a declining trend in the North index.
-Survey biomass from the northern (above $66^{\circ}N$) and inshore regions constitute almost 85% of the total offshore survey biomass, whereas biomass in those regions has account for more than 90% for the past five years.
+However, for the past 3 years, there have been a declining trend in the North index.
+Survey biomass from the northern (above 66°N) and Disko Bay & Vaigat regions constitute in 2020 almost 79% of the total survey biomass.
+Over the past three years, and on average 20% of biomass have been available south of 66°N and down to 64°N.

 Since the late 1990s, the stock appears to be found in shallower water than before.
 Nevertheless, the proportion of the biomass in the shallow water (100-200 m) constitute in general less than 20% of the total shrimp biomass.
-Since the late 90'ties the majority (80%) of the biomass has been found in depths from 200 to 300 m and 300 to 400 m, while little biomass is found to be at deeper waters > 400 m.
+However, in 2020 more biomass (33%) were found in shallow waters mainly caused by three larges catches in that depth strata.
+Since the late 1990s the majority (80%) of the biomass has been found in depths from 200 to 300 m and 300 to 400 m, while little biomass is found to be at deeper waters > 400 m.

 Survey biomass depth index has ranged between 265 and 300 m since 2001, with an average near 281.5 m compared to an average of 329 m in the period from 1988 to 2000 (Fig 5.c).
-In 2018, the depth index was estimated to approx. 289 m, a little deeper than compared with the past 5 year (281 m).
+In 2020, the depth index was estimated to approx. 255 m, lower than compared with the past 5 year (281 m).